dpirkl/lecture-sts/README.md

 ```bash
 docker build --no-cache -t {name} . -f Dockerfile.txt
 ```
 You might want to change the base image, depending on the machine you are using.
 You have to configure a shared folder at **/project/data** to access the generated files.
-You can choose a name for your docker container with the flag ``--name {name_of_your_docker_container}``\
+You can choose a name for your docker container with the flag:  ``--name {name_of_your_docker_container}``
 A simple command to run the image would be:

 ```bash